autistic-symposium/blockchain-science-rs/sparse-merkle-tree/README.md

-A Sparse Merkle is nearly balanced.
-If there are `N` entries in the tree, a particular entry could be reached in `log2(N)` steps.
+a sparse merkle is nearly balanced. if there are `N` entries in the tree, a particular entry could be reached in `log2(N)` steps.

 <br>